Series / Love American Style

 - As Himself: Adam West in "Love and the Great Catch".

-- Back to Front: The episode "Love and the Perfect Woman".
+- Back to Front: "Love and the Perfect Woman".

 - Eagleland: In a few segments, mainly ones set in the south or California.
 Also in the title, after all it's not Love, Canadian Style.